BoschSmartHome/bosch-shc-api-docs/README.md

 Once you are familiar with the principles of the communication, use the [OpenAPI Documentation](https://apidocs.bosch-smarthome.com/local/) to understand how the devices, rooms, messages, services and states are structured.

-Finally, you should take a look at the [Best Practice](#best-practice) section in order to establish an optimal communication with the Bosch Smart Home Controller..
+Finally, you should take a look at the [Best Practice](#best-practice) section in order to establish an optimal communication with the Bosch Smart Home Controller.

 ## Best Practice